 Oedema (swelling) occurs when excess fluid and protein from damaged blood vessels (e.g. after a burn or ankle sprain) enters into the lymphatic system at a rate too fast for the lymph to be carried away.
 This produces a temporary swelling which gradually resolves on its own as the damaged tissue heals, blood vessels no longer leak excessively and the lymphatic system can keep pace with the normal flow of lymph.

 Lymphoedema is the name given to the swelling that occurs because of a damaged or blocked lymphatic system.
-Protein, water and waste products are released into tissue in the normal way but a damaged lymphatic system prevents the drainage away and swelling of the affected area results.
+Protein, water and waste products are released into tissue in the normal way but a damaged lymphatic system prevents the drainage away and swelling of the affected area results (lymphostasis).
 In addition, the limb may become inflamed.
-There is an increased risk of infection.

 What are the clinical features of lymphoedema?

 Initially the symptoms and signs of lymphoedema may be very slight and almost unnoticeable.
 If left untreated, the swelling may get bigger and eventually become permanent.
-Some or all of the following symptoms may be experienced.
+Some or all of the following symptoms may be experienced in diffuse lymphoedema.

 - Feeling of tightness and heaviness in a limb